aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/Bootloader/README.md

 Zephyr applications that are uploaded using the bootloader must be configured with CONFIG_BOOTLOADER_MCUBOOT=y.
 Setting this option reserves space for the bootloader and allows the application to be chain-loaded.
 This can do done by editing the prj.conf file of via Kconfig (Boot Options -> MCUboot bootloader support).

 The MCUBOOT_SIGNATURE_KEY_FILE is set automatically via nRF Connect and uses the default key.
-This bootloaded is intended for development and educational purposes only.
+This bootloader is intended for development and educational purposes only.
 Device security should be considered for production.

 ## Download and Setup

 Precompiled binaries of Newtmgr can be downloaded from https://dlcdn.apache.org/mynewt/.
 The Windows versions are compressed using .tgz.

-Alternatively, you can dowload the Windows version 1.10.0 from [above](https://github.com/aaron-mohtar-co/Lemon-IoT-LTE-nrf9160/raw/main/Bootloader/apache-mynewt-newtmgr-bin-windows-1.10.0.zip) in a more user friendly .zip form.
+Alternatively, you can download the Windows version 1.10.0 from [above](https://github.com/aaron-mohtar-co/Lemon-IoT-LTE-nrf9160/raw/main/Bootloader/apache-mynewt-newtmgr-bin-windows-1.10.0.zip) in a more user friendly .zip form.

 Extract into a suitable directory.